 The Nelson-Winter model and my model

 In some way, it is an extension of the Nelson and Winter model (NW) presented in their 1982 book.
-The similarity of my model to the NW model is seen especially in the general concept of evolutionary paradigm (selection and search for innovation processes), although there are essential differences, such as:
+The similarity of my model to the NW model is seen essentially in the general concept of evolutionary paradigm (selection and search for innovation processes), although there are essential differences, such as:

-- diversity of innovation types – in the NW model firms can only the productivity of capital (A).
+- diversity of innovation types – in the NW model firms can improve only capital productivity (A).
 In my model, besides that type of innovation, firms can improve product performance (i.e., products’ technical characteristics, (z), technical competitiveness, q(z)), and also reduce the unit cost of production (V).
 Due to that diversity, it is possible to model such classical innovation types as embodied technical change (A) and disembodied technical change(V, q(z)), as well as product innovation V, q(z)) and process innovation (A, V, q(z)).

 I think that it is straightforward to generate numerous models (especially computer simulation ones) to describe different phenomena within a defined sphere of reality.
 Probably I represent a minority of researchers, but in my opinion, our general aim should be to develop a single, relatively general model of industrial dynamics allowing for description and explanation of different phenomena and also to enable identification of emerging properties of industrial development.
-Another important aim to build such a general model is to use it as an educational tool in microeconomics’ courses of university curriculum (what I do presenting evolutionary economics in my university teaching).
-Therefore at the industry level (sometimes called mesoeconomic), I propose a general model which can be applied (through relevantly planned experiments) to describe phenomena observed in real industrial processes.
+Another important aim to build such a general model is to use it as an educational tool in economics courses of university curriculum (what I do presenting evolutionary economics in my university teaching).
+Therefore at the industry level (sometimes called mesoeconomics), I propose a general model which can be applied (through relevantly planned experiments) to describe phenomena observed in real industrial processes.
 Following this proposition, in the previous publications, I have used this model to describe important ‘stylised facts’, namely: